John Fulkerson, MD - President

 Dr. Fulkerson has authored many scientific articles, chapters and books on patellofemoral pain.
 He has served on or is serving on the Board of Directors of Orthopedic Associates of Hartford, PC; the Arthroscopy Association of North America; the Greater Hartford Orthopedic Education and Research Foundation; the Litchfield Land Trust and the journal Arthroscopy.
 He has been team doctor for U.S. Olympic Ice Hockey, the NHL Hartford Whalers, and the AHL Hartford Wolfpack and is Clinical Professor of Orthopedic Surgery at the University of Connecticut School of Medicine.

-Jason Koh, MD - Secretary
+Jason Koh, MD - Vice President and Secretary

 Dr. Koh has spoken nationally and internationally on problems of the patellofemoral joint.
 He currently serves on the Board of Councilors for the American Academy of Orthopaedic Surgery, and has been President of the Illinois Association of Orthopaedic Surgeons, in addition to service on the Research and Education Committees of the Arthroscopy Association of North America and the American Orthopaedic Society for Sports Medicine.
 He has been team doctor for the Chicago Cubs, Medical Director for the Joffrey Ballet, and is the orthopaedic surgeon for the Chicago Fire Major League Soccer Team.
 He is currently Sports Medicine fellowship co-director and Clinical Associate Professor of Orthopedic Surgery at the University of Chicago Pritzker School of Medicine.